TamaraDimov/GROUP-CAPSTONE-PROJECT/README.md

 To get a local copy up and running, follow these steps.

-Clone the Repo or Download the Zip file or https://github.com/TamaraDimov/GROUP-CAPSTONE-PROJECT.git cd /leaderboard
+-Clone the Repo or Download the Zip file or https://github.com/TamaraDimov/GROUP-CAPSTONE-PROJECT.git

+-cd /leaderboard

-Open it with the live server
+-Open it with the live server

 ### Prerequisites

 In order to run this project you need:

-Git/Github
+-Git/Github
-HTML and CSS knowledge
+-HTML and CSS knowledge
-VS code or any other equivalent tool.
+-VS code or any other equivalent tool.

 ### Setup